cmdaoust/Experiment-Instruction-Manuals/Instrumental-Emotion-Regulation/Instruction_Manual.md

 - Wrap used razors in **paper and tape** before discarding in **general waste**.

 #### **Electrode Placement**
 - Peel 3 ECG electrodes from the backing and inspect.
-Add a small amount of additional get if necessary
+Add a small amount of additional Spectra 360 gel if necessary.
-- Instruct participant to attch 3 electrodes according to the diagram on the wall
+- Instruct participant to attch 3 electrodes according to the diagram on the wall.

 #### **Attaching Electrode Leads**
 1. **VIN- (white):** under right clavicle, midclavicular line.